moarwick/react-super-styled/README.md

 * Customizable theme, breakpoints

 Caveats:
-1) Not a full-fledged "styling library" (but makes for a great "base")
+1) Not a full-fledged "styling library" (but makes for a great "base" :)
-2) Dynamic prop parsing adds some overhead (but plenty fast for most apps)
+2) Dynamic prop parsing adds some overhead (but plenty fast for most apps :)
-3) Untested when rendering server-side (but "should" work)
+3) Untested when rendering server-side (but "should" work ;)

 ### Installation